Skip Storch

-Skip Storch (born c.
+David "Skip" Storch (born c.
 1957) is an American swimmer.

 On August 29, 2007, 50-year-old Storch swam a record-breaking 85.5 miles unassisted continuous triple lap swim around Manhattan Island, completing the swim in 32 hours and 52 minutes, breaking two recognized records and qualifying him for an ESPN ESPY Award.
 Storch did not stop swimming but did stop river boat traffic.
 He was nominated for an ESPN ESPY award, "Best Outdoor Sportsman", for this achievement in 2008.

 Storch lives and works in Nanuet, New York, at his own Tackle and Fly shop called SHU-Fly.
-He is the assistant swimming coach at Ramapo College in Mahwah, New Jersey, and trains at LifePlex pool in Monsey, New York.